 Since Hawaii is located halfway between the U.S. West Coast and Japan, the Army and Navy set up several military bases at the start of the 20th Century.
 Naval Station Pearl Harbor, now known as Joint Base Pearl Harbor-Hickam, began as a Navy coaling station and anchorage in 1899.

-By 1940, a modernized and expanded Pearl Harbor was transformed into the main base of the Pacific Fleet, the Navy’s largest grouping of warships and fleet auxiliaries.
-Many of the base’s facilities, including the oil tank farm, the shipyard, the air station on Ford Island, and the Pacific Fleet headquarters, all were built with construction materials containing asbestos.
+By 1940, a modernized and expanded Pearl Harbor was transformed into the main base of the Pacific Fleet, the Navy’s largest group of warships and fleet auxiliaries.
+Many of the Pearl Harbor’s facilities were built with construction materials containing asbestos.
+This includes the oil tank farm, the shipyard, the air station on Ford Island, and the Pacific Fleet headquarters, were built with construction materials containing asbestos.

 To protect Pearl Harbor and the ships berthed there, the Army built various forts and air bases, including Schofield Barracks, Ft.
 Shafter, and Wheeler and Hickam Fields.
 These bases were also built with construction materials which included asbestos.

-The pervasive presence of asbestos in the state can be summed up by one statistic.
-According to the Honolulu Star Bulletin, in Pearl Harbor-Hickam alone, over 10,000 workers at the Naval Shipyard have been exposed to asbestos since the Second World War.
+The pervasive presence of asbestos in the state’s military installations can be summed up by one statistic: According to the Honolulu Star Bulletin, in Pearl Harbor-Hickam alone, over 10,000 workers at the Naval Shipyard have been exposed to asbestos since the Second World War.

 The site of the now-closed Vermiculite of Hawaii plant in Honolulu has been evaluated by the Agency for Toxic Substances and Diseases Registry (ATSDR) as being contaminated by asbestos.
 From 1954 to 1983, this facility processed vermiculite from Libby, Montana, which contained high amounts of asbestos.